EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 ### *Augmented Plane Waves*
 _____________________________________________

-In July 2008 Takao Kotani added augmented plane waves (**APW**s) as additional envelope functions, which can increase the flexibility of the basis.
+In 2008 Takao Kotani added augmented plane waves (<b>APWs</b>) as additional envelope functions, which can increase the flexibility of the basis.
 The combination of smooth Hankel functions and APWs is described in this paper on the [PMT basis set](http://dx.doi.org/10.1103/PhysRevB.81.125117).
 One can view PMT's as an extension of a conventional **LAPW** method, enabling through the use of a few **MTO**s with much faster convergence in energy cutoff of **APW**s.
 Alternatively, it can be viewed as an extension of the original **MTO** method, A principal advantage of the